AbanoubPhillips/AbanoubPhillips/README.md

 - 👋 Hi, I’m Abanoub Phillips
 - 👀 I’m interested in mern stack and Ai
 - 🌱 I’m currently studing master in Ai
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me abanoubphillips@gmail.com

 <!---
 AbanoubPhillips/AbanoubPhillips is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.